uncommonman/phoneguestbook/README.md

 ## Files
 [flows.json]  An export of the flows in my node red.
 Mostly samples and debug stuff.
 Only one flow (that starts with Pin 7) is used, as far as I can remember.

+## Node red packages I have installed (may be some surplus)
+- node-red-contrib-micropi
+- node-red-contrib-play-audio
+- node-red-node-pi-gpio
+- node-red-node-ping
+- node-red-node-random
+- node-red-node-serialport
+- node-red-node-smooth

+# tst